ejstronge/pelican_collate_content/README.md

 ## Usage

-To display the title of all content in the category `Software Development`, you could use the following block in a template.
+To display all content in the category `Software Development`, you could use the following block in a template.
 In the template, the category will appear in lowercase with internal whitespace and '-' characters converted to underscores: